noinip/docker-yoink/README.md

 Dockerfile for yoink: https://github.com/phracker/yoink

-Run it like: docker run -d -h myhost --name="yoink" -v path/to/config:/root -v path/to/watch/dir:/blackhole noinip/docker-yoink
+Run it like: docker run -d -h myhost --name="yoink" -v path/to/config:/root -v path/to/watch/dir:/blackhole pinion/docker-yoink

+Optionally you can set -v path/to/media:/media if you plan to set storage_dir in .yoinkrc

 After running you will have yoink installed and setup to run once an hour but you still need to edit the .yoinkrc file to put in your settings.
 Options are as follows (via https://github.com/phracker/yoink/blob/master/README.md)